Aigengoku/Othermod/README.md

-9 Stupid jokers (8 of them have sprites). more coming soon just you wait
+9 Stupid jokers. more coming soon just you wait

 Disclaimer: only works for steamodded 1.0.0